Multiple award-winning founder, Romy Taormina, uses her card’s benefits to maximize spending power and elevate her business into a growing powerhouse.

 Impending motherhood is something many look forward to.
 Morning sickness?
 Not so much.
 Romy Taormina suffered from debilitating nausea during her pregnancies and the only thing that helped her was acupressure wristbands.
 However, the existing products on the market fell short.

 “They were unattractive, weren’t waterproof and not adjustable so they would slip and slide up and down my wrists,” she said.
 So, Taormina invented a product that was both fashionable and functional: Psi Bands.
 Originally pitched on Shark Tank, the patented medical device is clinically proven to relieve nausea, has been cleared by the Food and Drug Administration and the plastic used for the bands is BPA free.

-To date, nearly 1 million of her bands have been sold since its inception 10 years ago.
-CVS, Target and REI are among the many retailers that stock Psi Bands.
-They were an Oprah “O” Pick, and Entrepreneur Magazine dubbed them “Strokes of Genius”.
+To date, over 1 million of her bands have been sold since its inception 10 years ago.
+CVS, Target, REI and Amazon are among the many retailers that stock Psi Bands.
+They were an Oprah “O” Pick, and Entrepreneur Magazine dubbed them “Strokes of Genius.”